1414C/jiffy/README.md

 ## Features
+* connects to Postgres, MSSQL, SAP Hana, SQLite or MariaDB
 * login / session management via jwt
 * built-in support for the creation of signing-keys for jwt
 * JSON configuration (model) file for Entity, Index and Relationship definitions